Spicy foods and stress can aggravate stomach ulcer symptoms. But what causes ulcers is an infection that often clears up with antibiotics.

 How to prevent ulcers

-We don’t know how H. pylori is passed along or why it causes stomach ulcer symptoms in some people but not others.
+Researchers don’t know how H. pylori is passed along or why it causes stomach ulcer symptoms in some people but not others.

 The best prevention is to wash your hands after using the toilet and before eating and to drink safe, clean water.
-In China and Colombia, H. pylori infects over half the population, and gastric cancer is common.

 Janet O’Dell, RN